GaviaRex/mean-crud/README.md

 -Open a new cmd prompt and go into the "bin" -folder.
 This time type "mongo".
 It should give you a ">" -symbol, allowing you to type MongoDB -commands.

--Create a database named myProperty ( use myProperty ) and a collection named myThings ( db.createCollection("myThings") ).
+-Create a database named myProperty like this: >use myProperty

+-Create a collection named myThings like this: >db.createCollection("myThings")

 -Now open your 3rd cmd prompt and navigate into the "Angular_projekti" -folder and install the dependencies in listed in the "package.json" -file. (body-parser, mongojs and express)